 Your lawn service may also suggest spot weed and pest treatments if necessary.

-Bergen County Winter Lawn Care and your Lawn Service
+Bergen County Winter Lawn Care Service in NJ

 Set up your lawn for a successful spring by allowing the grass to go dormant and rest.
 Some lawn companies will suggest applying fertilizer with potash to help sustain roots during excessive cold spells.